Skip to main content

 warning

 Maintaining this table has some drawbacks.
-This table often with 100+ columns, which can be hard to maintain.
+This table often has 100+ columns, which can be hard to maintain.

 info

-As this table also contains all events for the product or service, it can also contain a lot of data.
-This can make this table slow to query.
-It is suggested to partition this table based on the event_name column and index this table based on the event_time column.
+Since this table also contains all events for the product or service, it can hold a lot of data.
+This can make the table slow to query.
+We suggest partitioning this table by the event_name column and indexing it by the event_time column.

 Short multi event tables

-This event table model contains each event in a single table.
-The event properties for each event are stored MAP, JSON, or VARIANT types in the same table.
-This makes this table "short" as with a single event_properties column, it is possible to store all the event properties.
+This event table model stores every event in a single table.
+The event properties for each event are stored as MAP, JSON, or VARIANT types in the same table.
+This makes the table "short" because, with a single event_properties column, it is possible to store all of the event properties.

 • User ID: The ID of the user that performed the event.